 The level of significance (Sig) for each paragraph indicates that all values of the mean of the paragraphs differ significantly from the value of neutrality (5.5) in favor of approval and approval strongly at a level of significance ($\alpha = 0.05$).

-Test hypothesis study
+10. Test hypothesis study

-Test the relationship between the impact of evaluation and follow-up and the level of administrative transparency
+Test the relationship between internal control and the level of administrative transparency

 Table 10: Calculation of correlation between the two variables.